 The Company has established an equity incentive compensation plan (the "Plan").
-The Company's Board authorized the adoption of the Plan (the "2020 Plan") and approved stock option grants of 1,616,098 shares of common stock as of March 31, 2021.
-The Board or one or more committees appointed by the Board will administer the 2020 Plan.
-The Plan authorizes stock options, stock appreciation rights, restricted stock, stock bonuses, stock units and other forms of awards granted or denominated in the Company's common stock or units of common stock.
+The Company's Board authorized the adoption of the Plan (as amended, the "2020 Plan") and approved stock option grants of 1,616,098 shares of common stock as of June 30, 2021.
+The Board or one or more committees appointed by the Board administers the 2020 Plan.
+The 2020 Plan authorizes stock options, stock appreciation rights, restricted stock, stock bonuses, stock units and other forms of awards granted or denominated in the Company's common stock or units of common stock.
 The 2020 Plan retains flexibility to offer competitive incentives and to tailor benefits to specific needs and circumstances.
 Any award may be structured to be paid or settled in cash.
 The Company currently intends to grant stock options to participants in the 2020 Plan, but it may also grant any other type of award available under the 2020 Plan in the future.
 Persons eligible to receive awards under the 2020 Plan include officers or employees of the Company or any of its subsidiaries, directors of the Company, employees of the Manager and certain directors and consultants and other service providers to the Company or any of its subsidiaries.

-The current maximum number of shares of the Company common stock that may be delivered pursuant to awards under the 2020 Plan (the "Share Limit") equals 2,100,000 shares.
-Shares that are subject to or underlie awards that expire or for any reason are cancelled or terminated, are forfeited, fail to vest, or for any other reason are not paid or delivered under the 2020 Plan will not be counted against the Share Limit and will again be available for subsequent awards under the 2020 Plan.
-Shares that are exchanged by a participant or withheld by the Company as full or partial payment in connection with any award granted under the 2020 Plan, as well as any shares exchanged by a participant or withheld by us to satisfy tax withholding obligations related to any award granted under the 2020 Plan, will not be counted against the Share Limit and will again be available for subsequent awards under the 2020 Plan.
-To the extent that an award is settled in cash or a form other than shares, the shares that would have been delivered had there been no such cash or other settlement will not be counted against the Share Limit and will again be available for subsequent awards under the 2020 Plan.
+As of June 30, 2021, the maximum number of shares of the Company common stock that may be delivered pursuant to awards under the 2020 Plan (the "Share Limit") equals 2,375,000 shares, which is an increase of 275,000 shares compared to March 31, 2021 under the evergreen provision in the 2020 Plan in connection with the public offering of common stock by the Company in June 2021.
+Subsequent to the period ended June 30, 2021, the Company issued an additional 269,650 shares of common stock to the underwriters in connection with their partial exercise of an over-allotment option, which increased the Share Limit of the 2020 Plan by 26,965 under the evergreen provision in the 2020 Plan, for a total maximum Share Limit of 2,401,965.
+Shares that are subject to or underlie awards that expire or for any reason are cancelled or terminated, are forfeited, fail to vest, or for any other reason are not paid or delivered under the 2020 Plan will not be counted against the Share Limit and will again be available for subsequent awards under the 2020 Plan, as well as any shares exchanged by a participant or withheld by us to satisfy tax withholding obligations related to any award granted under the 2020 Plan, will not be counted against the Share Limit and will again be available for subsequent awards under the 2020 Plan cash or a form other than shares, the shares that would have been delivered had there been no such cash or other settlement will not be counted against the Share Limit and will again be available for subsequent awards under the 2020 Plan.